fal-ai/dbt-fal/docsite/docs/Reference/variables-and-functions.md

 ## `ref` and `source` functions

-There are also available some familiar functions from `dbt`
+There are also available some familiar functions from `dbt`:

 ```python
 # Refer to dbt models or sources by name and returns it as `pandas.DataFrame`